modm-io/modm/src/modm/board/disco_f469ni/module.md

+# STM32F469IDISCOVERY

-Discovery kit with STM32F469NI MCU
+Discovery kit with STM32F469NI MCU.

 This BSPs `Board::initialize()` sets the board up with these settings: